-The district budgets revenues based on available external state revenue assumptions and using an internal committee to track FTES, while expenditures include reasonably conservative assumptions on cost growth.
-The district's board reviews budget-to-actuals at least quarterly, and the district has mechanisms to amend the budget.
-However, there is no financial forecasting for future years beyond anticipated rate increases for pension costs.
+Other key management practices and policies include budgeting of revenue based on available external state revenue assumptions and use of an internal committee to track FTEs, with expenditures that include reasonably conservative assumptions on cost growth.
+The district's board reviews budget-to-actual results at least quarterly, and the district has mechanisms to amend the budget.
+However, there is no financial forecasting beyond anticipated rate increases for pension costs.
 Other highlights of the district's policies and practices include an investment policy; the maintenance of a reserve policy targeting reserve levels equal to 8% of the operating budget, which is above the 5% California Community Colleges Chancellor's Office recommended reserve threshold; and at least monthly monitoring and reporting of the operating budget to the board to allow corrective actions if needed.
-The district has a five-year capital improvement plan that it updates at least annually by identifying funding sources and reprioritizing projects as it considers necessary.
+The district has a five-year capital improvement plan that it updates at least annually by identifying funding sources and reprioritizing projects as it deems necessary.
 The district has an investment policy in addition to the county's policy and reports investment performance annually to the board.
-However, the district does not have a formal debt management policy.